YouHaveTrouble/MoreGameRules/README.md

 # More Game Rules

-Self explanatory mod.
+Self-explanatory mod.
 Adds more game rules.

 ### magmaBlockDamage
 Controls if magma blocks should do damage when stepped on.